Zrmikstri/calculator/README.md

 5. Run app
     5.1.
 To run this calculator on web use commands
     > export NODE_OPTIONS=--openssl-legacy-provider

     > npm run web

     After, open this link on browser **http://localhost:19006**

     5.2.
 To run this calculator on mobile (android)
-    >   npm start
+    >   npm run android
-    >   a

-    After, open ExpoGo on your mobile and ...
+    After, open ExpoGo on your mobile (your mobile and laptop have to connect same private wifi) and ...